EuropeanOpenScienceCloud/Governance/docs/StrategicRequirements.md

 Second HLEG Report
 ------------------

+Providing resources to support the EOSC will take place in a very heterogeneous landscape of e-infrastructures and service providers, with dispersed users at best aggregated around disciplinary poles and national infrastructures.
+Addressing this challenge requires the definition of a smallest common denominator, referred to here as the Minimum Viable Ecosystem (MVE) of the EOSC.

 The report of the Second High Level Expert Group on the Open Science Cloud (Prompting an EOSC in Practice)[^7], supports the SWD governance